mg-felix/sitl-simulations/README.md

 ### target_msgs package

 Adds the message structures to communicate the target data.

+## Data

+All the simulation data is saved directly from the controller into the plot/simulation_data path.